thma/generic-persistence/README.md

 ### new features in v0.6
 - Autoincrement flag for primary keys can now defined per Entity
 - insert now always returns the inserted entity (thus insertReturning was removed)
+- insertMany now also respects handling of primary keys

 ### new features in v0.5